 What is most troubling about these Nevada waivers of liability is that they not only prevent people who sign them from recovering damages for injuries related to the activity, but for unrelated injuries caused by the operator’s or employees’ negligence.

-To help you better understand how waivers of liability work in Nevada, our Las Vegas personal injury lawyers discuss the following, below:
+To help you better understand how waivers of liability work in Nevada, our Nevada personal injury lawyers discuss the following, below:

 - 1. Do I have to sign a liability waiver?

 - 2. When is a liability waiver enforceable in Nevada?

 - 3. The difference between “ordinary negligence” and “gross negligence” in Nevada

 - 4. Should I sign a liability waiver?

 - 5. How to prevail in a Nevada injury case if you’ve signed a liability waiver

 Many operators of potentially risky activities in Las Vegas require you to expressly assume the risk of injury or death by signing a liability waiver.
 These agreements are often titled “Waiver and Release of Liability” or something similar.